Post-Conviction Sentence Reductions in Federal Criminal Cases

 Compassionate Release

-A defendant may be granted early release through what is known as compassionate release.
+A defendant may be granted early release through compassionate release.
 Typically, compassionate release is thought of as a mechanism by which extremely elderly or terminally ill inmates may be released, essentially so they may die with dignity outside of a prison setting.
 However, the federal compassionate release statute is actually broader than simply providing relief to the terminally ill.

 An inmate applying for compassionate release must demonstrate extraordinary and compelling reasons justifying their release.
 Typically, the inmate must first exhaust their administrative remedies fully before applying directly to the court for compassionate release by petitioning the Federal Bureau of Prisons.

-This administrative procedure has several phases which begin with the warden of the custody facility at which the inmate is housed.
-If denied by the warden, the inmate must appeal up the chain of authority at BOP, ultimately culminating with the national department which handles inmate appeals.
+This administrative procedure has several phases, beginning with the warden of the custody facility where the inmate is housed.
+If the warden denies the inmate's request, the inmate must appeal up the chain of authority at BOP, ultimately culminating with the national department that handles inmate appeals.

-If all of these appeals are denied, or BOP fails to respond to the petition within statutory deadlines, the inmate has the right to bring a compassionate release petition before the district court.
+Suppose all of these appeals are denied, or BOP fails to respond to the petition within statutory deadlines.
+In that case, the inmate has the right to bring a compassionate release petition before the district court.

 The task for the court is to evaluate whether extraordinary and compelling reasons exist for shortening the defendant's sentence and, if so, whether the equitable factors contained in 18 U.S.C. § 3553(a) support a reduction.

-One of the main factors the court must keep in mind in making these determinations is the protection of the public if the defendant were to be granted early release.
+One of the main factors the court must consider in making these determinations is the protection of the public if the defendant is granted early release.

 Rule 2255 Motion